 - Determines minimal set of tests to cover a source code patch

 Code coverage is not a final activity, but rather a continual activity toward a reliable system.
 The earlier it is employed the better.
 It provides scope to add tests, improve tests, remove redundant tests, and cover more code, ensuring higher quality and more reliable systems.
 More details…

 Find out more…

-For more information on how code coverage analysis with Squish Coco from froglogic please complete the form below.
+For more information on how code coverage analysis using Squish Coco from froglogic can help you gauge the completeness of your software testing please complete the form below.